cessda/cessda.guidelines.public/observability/monitoring-overview.md

 - **D**uration - distributions of the amount of time each request takes.

-### Metrics Exposure
+## Metrics exposure

 Infrastructure components and services are instrumented within the Prometheus stack, depending on whether they are customised applications or off-the-shelf tools.

 Customised application use [client libraries](https://prometheus.io/docs/instrumenting/clientlibs/) depending on the application language.
-CESSDA core products rely on these libraries to define and expose internal metrics via an HTTP endpoint to the Prometheus server.
+CESSDA core products rely on these libraries to define and expose internal metrics (via an HTTP endpoint) to the Prometheus server.
 Officially, Prometheus supports languages like Java, GO, Python and Ruby.
 There is also unofficial support for other programming languages.